grincc/agenda/notes/2022-08-02-community-meeting-notes.md

 # Short Summary

--  Discussion about Coinswap milestone 2 review
+-  Discussion about Coinswap Milestone 2 delayed to next meeting due to absence of scilio, timing mismatch.

 # Agenda Points & Actions